711GHOST/Face-Generator-WebApp/README.md

-How to run this demo
+## How to run this demo
-The demo requires Python 3.6 or 3.7 (The version of TensorFlow we use is not supported in Python 3.8+).
+The demo requires Python 3.6 or 3.7 (the version of TensorFlow we use is not supported in Python 3.8+).
 We suggest creating a new virtual environment, then running:

       git clone https://github.com/streamlit/demo-face-gan.git
       cd demo-face-gan